scottvr/retree/README.md

 # eert - inverse tree utility

+(oops.
+I guess I renamed the repo, but not the directories or docs yet. *"You moved the headstones but you left the bodies!!?!"* )

 This tool essentially inverts what /usr/bin/tree -F does.
 It creates a real directory structure on your filesystem based on an ascii line-art tree.

 ## Why?